Updated March 18, 2023

 Example: Space (2)

-18. Substring: This function permit you to excerpt substring from the original string.
+18. Substring: This function permits you to excerpt substring from the original string.

 Example: Substring (‘abcdef’)

-19. SubstringN: SubstringN help you to get the length of the string which includes integer in the character number.
+19. SubstringN: SubstringN help you to get the length of the string, which includes an integer in the character number.

 Example: Substring (‘abcdef’)